Help center

 Integration

-SEA.AI systems need to see the horizon as a reference point, but the mounting depends on the model.
+SEA.AI systems need to see the horizon as a reference point.
+The SEA.AI Sentry has to be installed on a flat horizontal surface.
 The Offshore and Competition mounting bracket will enable it to be fixed on a horizontal or vertical surface.
-As a proper alignment is however crucial, an automated assistant ensures this step.
-The Sentry on the other hand has to be installed on a flat horizontal surface.
+An automated assistant ensures proper alignment during the first installation.

 Yes.
 It needs to be integrated into the Boat LAN /WiFi for communication with the User Interface (PC, Laptop, Tablet or MFD) and to update the system with a smartphone via the app store (IOs or Android).

 SEA.AI system installation has to be precise to ensure the correct operation of your system.
 It should be installed by a professional.
-To find your nearest installer, please visit our Dealer Locator web page.
+To find your nearest installer, please visit our Dealer Locator web page or get in touch with .

 Manual and Documentation